About Eric Alan Isaacson

 I have devoted thousands of hours over my career to pro bono legal work – working for free with or on behalf of nonprofit organizations seeking social justice.

 Since 2005, for example, I have represented religious organizations as amici curiae or “friends of the court” supporting religious freedom and equal rights for all.
+That work inspired me to pursue a course of graduate studies at the Harvard Divinity School, which in May of 2022 awarded me the degree of Master of Religion and Public Life.

 Over more than a decade, I represented the California Council of Churches, the Unitarian Universalist Justice Ministry and many other religious organizations and faith leaders supporting same-sex couples’ right to marry – first in state court, in California’s Marriage Cases, and then in both state and federal challenges to California’s Proposition 8.
 I also represented the California Council of Churches, the Unitarian Universalist Justice Ministry, and other California religious organizations before the U.S. Supreme Court in Hollingsworth v.
 Perry, 133 S.Ct.
 2652 (2013), which saw the end of California’s ban on same-sex marriages, and in Obergefell v.
 Hodges, 576 U.S. ___, 135 S.Ct.
 2584 (2015), which finally sustained same-sex couples’ constitutional right to marry in all the United States.